mdhiggins/sickbeard_mp4_automator/readme.md

 Most of the documentation is in docstrings.
 The examples are tested (using doctest) so will always be up to date and working.

 The docstring for `Tvdb.__init__` lists all initialisation arguments, including support for non-English searches, custom "Select Series" interfaces and enabling the retrieval of banners and extended actor information.
+You can also override the default API key using `apikey`, recommended if you're using `tvdb_api` in a larger script or application

 ### Exceptions